cambiotraining/sars-cov-2-genomics/04-artic_nextflow.md

 - How many samples passed the default quality control filters?
 - Which of these samples would you consider uploading to GISAID?
 - Go to the `qc_plots` folder and compare the results in these plots with the summary in the QC file.
-- Can you think of any reasons why the coverage of some samples is lower than for others?
+- Can you think of possible reasons why the coverage of some samples is lower than for others?

 <details><summary>Answer</summary>